 Monica R. Clear

-Monica Clear is a community health nurse by profession who has traveled and lived in a variety of continents, and can describe with detail her favorite meal in each place.
+Monica Clear is a community health nurse by profession who has travelled and lived in a variety of continents and can describe with detail her favorite meal in each place.
 Monica grew up in a home where the yogurt and granola were made from scratch, and she and her brother took turns punching the bread dough back down as it rose, every Sunday, on the kitchen counter.
 Birthday dinners were Peking Duck ordered one day in advance from Chan’s Kitchen in Plainfield, New Jersey, and Fodor’s Guide to New York City restaurants sat on the coffee table, thick with dog-eared pages of bucket list eateries to try.
 To this day, Monica would rather spend an hour shopping in a grocery store than a department store, and can’t quite remember life before the coffee culture.

 The art of food appreciation is one thing, however, and the skill of cooking another.
 It wasn’t until recently that Monica began dabbling with more complicated creations of her own in the kitchen, inspired by a husband with true culinary talent and two children sure to offer their honest opinions.
 When she can successfully make Thai food taste like the street stall around the corner, she will consider herself a cook.